 We made characters from little pamphlets I typed up streamlining the process.
-Two magic users, two Fighters, one Cleric, one Specialist.
+(I also made pamphlets for low-level Cleric Spells and Magic User Spells to help the players along.)
+We ended up with two magic users, two Fighters, one Cleric, one Specialist.

 They began, as a group, owning two carts, and began the session traveling south, away from the wars of Germany and toward the rumors in the Alps.

 I handed out the rumors from these two tables.

 From the general rumors they heard rumors of: an ancient temple in the alps, a man who was possessed by a demon in the alps, and that desperate people are turning to worship of strange gods for protection north of where they travel.